Soapy Massage in Bangkok: The Complete Guide

 - Therapists who are friendly, professional, and attentive

-- Established reputation -- look for venues with consistent reviews over months or years, not just a handful of recent ones
+- Established reputation — consistent reviews over months or years, not just a handful of recent ones

 - Proper licensing displayed at reception